If Hua Hin and the Petchaburi region isn’t already at the top of your bucket list, these 24 reasons will convince you why it should be!

 And if you need a break, you can always dry off and relax at the Tree Top Lounge.
 At Vana Nava, there is something for everyone.

-10. Embrace nostalgia as you dive into the shops and entertainment – Hua Hin Tique Walking Street
+12. Embrace nostalgia as you dive into the shops and entertainment – Hua Hin Tique Walking Street (Permanently closed)

 Follow the yellow-parked-truck to Hua Hin Tique Walking Street.
 Originally the location of the Hua Hin Floating Market now lays this vintage, trendy tourist hotspot.
 From the moment you arrive, you will fall in love with the retro atmosphere.